Boost Your Booth: 7 Ways to Increase Trade Show Traffic in Chicago

 Not necessarily.

 The goal is not just to create a crowd for the sake of having a crowd.
-The goal is to attract the right people and create useful engagement once they stop.
+The goal is to attract the right people and create useful engagement.

 How Bots 4 Events Helps Booths Stand Out